-Sociological studies of fashion relate the studies of fashion to two central sociological themes: social control and social change.
+Sociological studies of fashion culture relate the studies of fashion to two central sociological themes: social control and social change.
 Sociologists who have dealt with fashion as a mechanism of social control have focused their attention on the relationship between fashion culture and custom.
 To what extent fashion culture is oriented towards innovation and to what extent it is a mechanism of convention?
 Fashion and consumer culture is about consumption, media representations of the fashion industry, consumer activism, social class, and conspicuous consumption.

-1) Relationship between fashion and social stratification: does fashion mirror the social structure or does it represent an equalising force? is fashion an exculsionary discourse originated by the mainstream Úlite, or does it give voice to marginalised discourses?
+1) Relationship between fashion culture and social stratification: does fashion culture mirror the social structure or does it represent an equalising force? is fashion culture an exculsionary discourse originated by the mainstream Úlite, or does it give voice to marginalised discourses?

 2) Functions, ideological meanings, and rationale of the uniform in general, school uniform in particular.
 A group research project provides illustration of ideological critique through critical discourse analysis.

-3) Body alterations (tattoo, piercing and cosmetic surgery): is it a discourse of empowerment and control over one's body, or is it locked into the terms of reference of patriarchal ideology.
+3) Is body alterations like tattoo, piercing and cosmetic surgery a discourse of empowerment and control over one's body, or is it locked into the terms of reference of patriarchal ideology.

 Trickle down theory or conspicuous consumption theory regard differentiation and stratification as essential preconditions of fashion.
 Smelser and Blumer regard fashion as an expression of collective behavior.

-Trickle-down effect or phenomenon occurs when the lower social class adopt a fashion.
-When fashion trickles down and are no longer exclusive, it will no longer be desirable to the higher social classes.
+Trickle-down effect or phenomenon occurs when the lower social class adopt a fashion culture.
+When fashion culture trickles down and are no longer exclusive, it will no longer be desirable to the higher social classes.

 Fashion culture theorists like Davis point out that not only do fashions fail to trickle down, but often the inspiration for new fashions start from the street.